marurevi/React-Bookstore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Bookstore: Use Redux in React components.
+# Bookstore: connect to API

 >The Bookstore is a website similar to the "Awesome Books" website built in the previous module.
 You will create an MVP version of it that allows you to: